-"Of all the waste we (cause/ generate), plastic bags are perhaps the greatest symbol of our throwaway society.
-They are
+"Of all the waste we (cause/generate), plastic bags are perhaps the greatest symbol of our throwaway society.
+They are used, then forgotten, and they leave a terrible (provision/legacy)

+Ans. generate; legacy

-- Ans. generate, legacy - (c) Infer the reason why the writer has used the word 'ironically' in respect to the positive traits of plastic. - Ans.
+- (c) Infer the reason why the writer has used the word 'ironically' in respect to the positive traits of plastic. - Ans.
 This is because there is also a dark side to the use of plastic. - (d) Select the option that correctly displays what 'entombed' signifies.